Planning and Performing a Service Mesh Implementation

-Because a service mesh requires a proxy (the data plane component) to be deployed alongside every instance of each service, you must have access to the host machines or containers running the services that will be connected by the mesh.
+Because a service mesh requires a proxy (the data plane component) to be deployed alongside every instance of each service, you must have access to the host machines or containers running services that will form part of the mesh.

-As part of proxying calls between services, a service mesh can provide a set of related functions ranging from service discovery to distributed tracing.
+As part of proxying calls between services, a service mesh can provide a range of related functions, from service discovery to distributed tracing.
 However, these features can also be implemented as part of the application code or by using other tools.
 How do you decide whether a service mesh will benefit your system?

-On the other hand, as a relatively new technology, service mesh involves an initial learning curve and needs to be maintained over the long term like any other platform.
-If your organization has a dedicated platform or SRE team then using a service mesh will likely save everyone some effort in the long run.
-However, in smaller development teams a service mesh can be more overhead than it’s worth.
-Also bear in mind the additional computing resources required to support the control plane and additional proxies.
+On the other hand, as a relatively new technology, service mesh involves an initial learning curve and needs to be maintained over the longer term.
+If your organization has a dedicated platform or SRE team, then using a service mesh will likely save everyone effort in the long run.
+However, in smaller development shops, a service mesh can be more overhead than it’s worth.
+Also bear in mind the additional computing resource required to support the control plane and proxies.

-Fortunately, whether or not to adopt a service mesh pattern isn’t necessarily a decision that has to be made early in the development process.
-As your system grows in size and complexity due to its number of services, range of languages, and distributed infrastructure needs, the benefits that a service mesh can provide may outweigh the additional cost of managing it.
-It is then that you can start implementing a service mesh on a small number of services and expand from there.
+Fortunately, whether to adopt the service mesh model is not a decision that has to be made early in the development process.
+As your system becomes more complex, due to the number of services, range of languages and/or distributed infrastructure, the benefits that a service mesh can provide may outweigh the additional cost of managing it.
+At this point, you can start implementing a service mesh on a small number of services and expand from there.